hpc2n/intro-linux/docs/index.md

     Verification code:
     ```
     - The verification code it asks about is a 2FA that you need to set.
 See here: <a href="https://www.nsc.liu.se/support/2fa/" target="_blank">https://www.nsc.liu.se/support/2fa/</a>.
-    - You will probably not need it for the course, but the compute project ID is: naiss2024-22-1676
+    - You will probably not need it for the course, but the compute project ID is: naiss2025-22-262
-    - The project storage for the course project is in ``/proj/linux-intro/users/YOUR-USERNAME``
+    - The project storage for the course project is in ``/proj/r-matlab-julia-naiss/users/YOUR-USERNAME`` (the reason for this is that we are reusing the course project from another course)
-        - Example, for the user ``x_birbr``, this would be: ``/proj/linux-intro/users/x_birbr``
+        - Example, for the user ``x_birbr``, this would be: ``/proj/r-matlab-julia-naiss/users/x_birbr``

 ## Important info

-- There is an "important info" page for this course, containing info on the course project, login info for Tetralith, etc. It can be found here: <a href="https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EVoQLj_qpDROmwcJiy-ZmBYBrsS4etjGAsJawMuGsgjAwQ?e=prrP8f" target="_blank">https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EVoQLj_qpDROmwcJiy-ZmBYBrsS4etjGAsJawMuGsgjAwQ?e=prrP8f</a>
+- There is an "important info" page for this course, containing info on the course project, login info for Tetralith, etc. It can be found here: <a href="" target="_blank"></a>
 - There is a Q/A page for use during the lectures.
 Since the lectures are recorded, you may get recorded if you ask questions in the Zoom, but you can always write questions on the Q/A and get answers there.
 It also has the advantage that you can go back and look at the answers later.
-The Q/A page can be found here: <a href="https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EfQFzUvKVelJgDl213GEO9MBOU6Vx_aWRbbygwzkDzkt7w?e=M4H6fz" target="_blank">https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EfQFzUvKVelJgDl213GEO9MBOU6Vx_aWRbbygwzkDzkt7w?e=M4H6fz</a>
+The Q/A page can be found here: <a href="" target="_blank"></a>

 ## Preliminary schedule